greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/parenting_2_1.md

 ---
-title: "Parenting as a remote worker"
+title: Parenting as a remote worker
 description: Tips and tricks for parents who juggle working from home
-twitter_image: "/images/opengraph/Talent-Brand/hiring-day-in-the-life-darren.png"
+twitter_image: /images/opengraph/Talent-Brand/hiring-day-in-the-life-darren.png
-twitter_image_alt: "GitLab Team Member working from home office, happy to see baby join the video call."
+twitter_image_alt: GitLab Team Member working from home office, happy to see baby join the video call.
-twitter_site: "@gitlab"
+twitter_site: '@gitlab'
-twitter_creator: "@gitlab"
+twitter_creator: '@gitlab'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/parenting_2_1/
+linkTitle: Parenting as a remote worker
+type: docs
 ---

 Parents who work from home have unique demands and expectations, as well as unique challenges.
 Being an excellent coworker and an excellent parent is a tall order, particularly when childcare and school are impacted by a global crisis.